AriFordsham/GHCWiki/simd.md

 Many CPUs that support vectors have strict alignment requirements, e.g. that 16 byte vectors must be aligned on 16byte boundaries.
 On some architectures the requirements are not strict but there may be a performance penalty, or alternative instruction may be required to load unaligned vectors.

-Note that the alignment of vectors like DoubleVec4\# has to be picked to fit the maximum required alignment of any sub-architecture.
-For example while DoubleVec4\# might be synthesized using operations on DoubleSseVec2\# when targeting SSE, the alignment must be picked such that we can use `DoubleAvxVec4#` operations.
+Note that the alignment of vectors like `DoubleVec4#` has to be picked to fit the maximum required alignment of any sub-architecture.
+For example while `DoubleVec4#` might be synthesized using operations on `DoubleSseVec2#` when targeting SSE, the alignment must be picked such that we can use `DoubleAvxVec4#` operations.

 It is relatively straightforward to ensure alignment for vectors in large packed arrays.
 It is also not too great a burden to ensure stack alignment.
+Alignment of arrays passed in from foreign code is the programmer's responsibility.

 A somewhat more tricky problem is alignment of vectors within heap objects, both data constructors and closures.
 While it is plausible to ban putting vectors in data constructors, it does not seem possible to avoid function closures with vectors saved in the closure's environment record.